Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple does not cover water damage as part of an iPhone's warranty.

 An important thing to remember is that Apple does not cover water damage as part of its warranty, and if you have AppleCare Plus, repairing water damage will use up one of your two yearly slots.
 If you do drop your phone into a fish tank, get ready to pay out of pocket to fix it if you don’t have AppleCare Plus.

 All of this is to say you’re better off avoiding getting your phone wet, to begin with.
 If it does get wet, you should dry it off immediately and then take further steps to fix the water damage.
 If water has entered the Lightning port, the iPhone 14 will also refuse to charge until all moisture has evaporated from the port.
 We recommend leaving the phone out to dry, and strongly advise against using a hair dryer or other heating device to hasten the process.
 For obvious reasons, we also strongly advise against attempting to charge your phone while it is still wet.
 Be patient and wait it out.

 Are any iPhones waterproof?

-No iPhone is technically waterproof; as mentioned, they’re water-resistant.
+No iPhone (or any other phone for that matter) is technically waterproof; as mentioned, they’re water-resistant.
 A waterproof phone would be totally sealed and could withstand extended contact with water or deep submersion.
 No iPhone can do that.
 And just as with any other phone, the water resistance of an iPhone degrades over time and with normal use, sometimes quite rapidly.
 The first iPhone to have an IP68 rating was the iPhone 11.
 Since then, Apple claims this rating applies to successive models.
 However, if your old iPhone has been around for years, chances are it’s no longer water-resistant at all.

 Water resistance ratings are not permanent and even normal use can degrade them quickly